 When chickens reach the age of perching, they will need a roosting perch.
 This perch serves as the chickens’ sleeping or resting place.
 They will cluster on the perch in the wintertime and scatter out a little in the summertime.

-Carefully consider where you place your perch; chickens defecate more than 70% of their daily excrement at nighttime.
+When placing your perch, consider that chickens defecate more than 70% of their daily excrement at nighttime.
 With proper planning, you may easily include boards or other methods of catching, collecting, and disposing of poop piles.

 Nesting and Brooding Boxes